gvtsch/gvtsch.github.io/content/Blog/Neural networks explained, using the MNIST example.md

 In this section, I would like to mention a few of the most common cost functions.

 * **Mean Squared Error (MSE)**: The MSE function measures the average squared error between the actual and expected outputs.
-It is often used in [[2023-01-01-Supervised_Unsupervised_Reinforcement_Learning#Regression|regression]] problems where the goal is to estimate a continuous output.
+It is often used in [[Supervised, Unsupervised and Reinforcement Learning — A brief overview#Regression|regression]] problems where the goal is to estimate a continuous output.
 The function calculates the squared difference between each actual and expected output and then takes the average across all examples.
 The MSE function is sensitive to outliers because the squared error increases sharply as the difference between the actual and expected values increases.

 $$MSE = \dfrac{1}{n} \sum_{i=1}^{n} (y_i - \hat{y}_i)^2$$

 * **Mean Absolute Error (MAE)**: The MAE function measures the average absolute error between actual and expected outputs.
 Unlike the MSE function, which considers the squared error, MAE considers the absolute error.
 This means that outliers in the data have less influence on the cost than when using MSE.
-The MAE function is also useful for [[2023-01-01-Supervised_Unsupervised_Reinforcement_Learning#Regression|regression]] problems and is often used when it is important to understand the average error in the actual units of output.
+The MAE function is also useful for [[Supervised, Unsupervised and Reinforcement Learning — A brief overview#Regression|regression]] problems and is often used when it is important to understand the average error in the actual units of output.

 $$MAE = \dfrac{1}{n} \sum_{i=1}^{n} |y_i - \hat{y}_i|$$

-* **Binary Cross-Entropy**: This function is used when dealing with a binary [[2023-01-01-Supervised_Unsupervised_Reinforcement_Learning#Classification|classification]] problem where the output is either 0 or 1.
+* **Binary Cross-Entropy**: This function is used when dealing with a binary [[Supervised, Unsupervised and Reinforcement Learning — A brief overview#Classification|classification]] problem where the output is either 0 or 1.
 The function measures the error between the actual and expected outputs, where the outputs are interpreted as probabilities.
 It uses the logarithmic function to calculate the error, with a higher error occurring when the actual output deviates significantly from the expected output.
 The binary cross-entropy function is often combined with the sigmoid activation function in the output layer.

 $$Binary Cross Entropy = -\dfrac{1}{n} \sum_{i=1}^{n} [y_i \log(\hat{y}_i) + (1-y_i) \log(1-\hat{y}_i)]$$

-* **Categorical Cross-Entropy**: This function is used when dealing with a multi-class [[2023-01-01-Supervised_Unsupervised_Reinforcement_Learning#Classification|classification]] problem where the output is divided into several classes.
+* **Categorical Cross-Entropy**: This function is used when dealing with a multi-class [[Supervised, Unsupervised and Reinforcement Learning — A brief overview#Classification|classification]] problem where the output is divided into several classes.
 Similar to the binary cross-entropy function, it measures the error between the actual and expected outputs, where the outputs are interpreted as probabilities.
 The categorical cross-entropy function uses the logarithmic function to calculate the error, where a higher error occurs when the actual output deviates significantly from the expected output.
-It is often combined with the [[softmax]] activation function in the output layer to normalize the probabilities for each class.
+It is often combined with the [[Softmax Activationfunction]] activation function in the output layer to normalize the probabilities for each class.

 $$
 Categorical Cross Entropy = -\dfrac{1}{n} \sum_{i=1}^{n} \sum_{j=1}^{m} y_{ij} \log(\hat{y}_{ij})
 $$

 In the equations, $y$ and $\hat{y}_i$ represent the actual (ground truth) and predicted values or outputs of the model, respectively.
-  * In the context of [[2023-01-01-Supervised_Unsupervised_Reinforcement_Learning#Regression|regression]] (as with MSE and MAE), $y$ represents the actual value of the target variable (actual prices in a price prediction model) and $\hat{y}_i$​ represents the values predicted by the model.
+  * In the context of [[Supervised, Unsupervised and Reinforcement Learning — A brief overview#Regression|regression]] (as with MSE and MAE), $y$ represents the actual value of the target variable (actual prices in a price prediction model) and $\hat{y}_i$​ represents the values predicted by the model.
   * In binary cross entropy loss, $y$ represents the actual class (either $0$ or $1$) and $\hat{y}_i$​ represents the probability that the model predicts this class.
 * In categorical cross entropy, $y_{ij}$ represents the probability that the model predicts example $i$ as class $j$, while $y_{ij}$ is the actual probability that example $i$ is class $j$.
 In all cases, $y$ is the ground truth value and $\hat{y}_i$ is the model prediction.